Wife visits hospital window for 7 months as husband fights to recover from COVID

-KANSAS CITY, KS (KCTV) -- The COVID-19 pandemic has brought loss and pain to family after family.
+KANSAS CITY, Kansas (KCTV/KSMO) -- The COVID-19 pandemic has brought loss and pain to family after family.
 For one Kansas family, it first took Roger Collins away from them.
 Then it shattered their family owned business.

 Roger Collins was flown to the hospital via LifeFlight on July 13 after testing positive for COVID-19.
 He has not been home since.
 “He hollered help me I can't breathe,” Billie Collins said about the night their lives changed.
 As she helped him put on his shoes, she said it was clear he knew he was very ill.
 “He leaned over, and he said, ‘hug me because I don't know when you're going to hug me again.’
 Billie Collins said.
 “He hasn't hugged me since that day.”